opencog/link-grammar/README.md

  * (You) go home!
  * (Are) you all right?
  * He opened the door and (he) went in.
+ * Emma was the younger (daughter) of two daughters.

 Some complex phantom constructions:
  * They play billiards but (they do) not (play) snooker.